 The Secretary's Office takes and distributes the minutes of each monthly Commission meeting and attests to and files orders of the Commission and certifies copies of orders and other documents of record in the official files of the Commission.
-The Secretary's Office files the Commission oaths of office, surety bonds covering each railway policeman of Archives and History as well as destruction of records.
-The Secretary's Office acknowledges receipt of filings advising parties of the requirements of the Rules of Practice and statutes governing proceedings in which they are involved and gives general procedural information and answers inquiries requiring research into Commission records.
-Lastly, the Secretary's Office is responsible for the coordination of the parking deck cards and the departmental telecommunications services which entails ensuring that the telephone lines are working properly.
-A tabulation of the principal activities of the Secretary's Office during FY-2015 is as follows:
+The Secretary's Office files the Commission oaths of office, surety bonds covering each railway policeman appointed by the Governor, furnishing certification of the policeman's appointment along with the oath and bonding to the Secretary of State.
+The Secretary signs orders for the Commission to authorize transportation companies to place reduced rates into effect on less than statutory time, in order to meet an emergency.